-- A. Authority and Duties of the Department and Director. - 1.
-The department shall administer the provisions of this chapter. - 2.
+A. Authority and Duties of the Department and Director.

+- 1. The department shall administer the provisions of this chapter. - 2.
 The department has the authority to review applications, issue permits, impose conditions, and conduct inspections as necessary to assure compliance with the provisions of this Chapter. - 3.
 The department may approve an application for a conversion option harvest plan (COHP), approve the application with conditions, require modification of the proposal to comply with specified requirements or local conditions, or deny the application if it fails to comply with requirements of this Chapter. - 4.
 The department shall coordinate with other state and local forestry representatives regarding the implementation of this Chapter. - 5.
-When choosing to submit a COHP, applicants shall submit a pre-approved COHP application to the Washington State Department of Natural Resources (DNR) in association with the pertinent Class II, III, or IV-Special forest practices application.
-A COHP shall not be final until the department pre-approves the COHP and the DNR issues the associated forest practices permit and notification to the department.

-- B. Application Procedure and General Conditions.
+When choosing to submit a COHP, applicants shall submit a pre-approved COHP dto the Washington State Department of Natural Resources (DNR) in association with the pertinent Class II, III, or IV-Special forest practices application.
+A COHP shall not be final until the department pre-approves the COHP and the DNR issues the associated forest practices permit and notification to the department. - B. Application Procedure and General Conditions.
 The department shall process applications for forest lands conversion according to the same permitting procedures described in Chapter 20.60 of the Thurston County Code.
 For purposes of this chapter: - 1.
 A Type I process involves any proposed forest lands conversion that requires a county permit but does not require an environmental checklist.
 A COHP shall follow the Type I process. - 2.
 A Type II process involves any proposed forest lands conversion that requires a county permit and an environmental checklist.
 A release from moratorium for a single-family residence shall follow the Type II process. - 3.
 A Type III process involves any proposed forest lands conversion associated with any other Type III process provided for by the Thurston County Code. - 4.
 The department shall forward a copy of the conversion forest practices and the county's action to the Thurston County assessor for their use. - 5.
 A forest land conversion approval by the department is valid for a period of one year or the duration of the associated development permit or approval. - 6.
 The department may approve an amendment to the approved forest lands conversion permit if the amendment is consistent with the conversion standards.
 If granted, the department shall provide a written record of the amendment and will provide a copy of it to the applicant. - 7.
-The applicant shall post the Class IV-General permit on the site prior to the initiation of timber harvest and until the harvest is finished.
-The applicant shall post the permit at the main entrance to the property, visible to the general public without having to trespass on the site. - C. Appeals.
-Any aggrieved person may appeal an administrative decision made under this chapter to the Thurston County hearing examiner.
-Such appeals are governed by Chapter 2.06 TCC.
-The decision of the hearing examiner on an appeal under this chapter is final.
-The hearing examiner shall not entertain motions for reconsideration.
-The decision of the hearing examiner may only be appealed to Superior Court pursuant to the Land Use Petition Act, Chapter 36.70C RCW, or other applicable statute.
+The applicant shall post the Class IV-General permit on the site no more than 5 days after the approval for the forest conversion permit has been received and not prior to the initiation of timber harvest.
+The permit shall be posted until the harvest is finished.
+The applicant shall post the permit at the main entrance to the property, visible to the public without having to trespass on the site.